 Take a trip to Port Townsend to experience the largest wooden boat festival in North America.
 Share sea-faring stories and explore boats from one person canoes to magnificent vessels made from wood.
 This whimsical festival takes over the entirety of downtown and is fun for the whole family!

 For the most German event of the year, you must visit the most German town in Washington.
 The idyllic mountain town of Leavenworth knows how to throw an incredible Oktoberfest.
 While dancing, eating, and drinking the night away, spend the night at Abendblume, an Alpine country Inn just a mile from downtown.
 This luxurious B&B will really make you feel like you are in the Bavarian Alps and is the perfect accompaniment to your Oktoberfest experience.

 While towns all over Washington celebrate the Holidays in their own special way, none are quite as magical as the Friday Harbor Winterfest on San Juan Island.
 Watch the town light up, go shopping at the

 Holiday marketplace, and listen to your favorite tunes at the San Juan Singers Winter Concert.
 Stay with The San Juan Inn Collection during your visit to stay warm and cozy all season long.
 These family-friendly inns in the heart of Friday Harbor is the perfect place for your San Juan Island vacation.

 2020 is a year where anything can happen.
 Take advantage of all the incredible festivals and events happening across Washington State.
 Visit as many as you can and fill your year up with memories that will last a lifetime.

-Explore all of Washington’s greatest events and festivals of 2020 and let Washington INNSiders help you pick out the perfect B&B, inn, or hotel for your romantic Valentine’s getaway!
+Explore all of Washington’s greatest events and festivals and let Washington INNSiders help you pick out the perfect B&B, inn, or hotel for your romantic Valentine’s getaway!